nicolasoleinizak/apiex/README.md

-# Apiex
+# Fastex

-Apiex is an command line interface (CLI) that can help to to initialize the basic structure for ExpressJs projects.
+Fastex is an command line interface (CLI) that can help to to initialize the basic structure for ExpressJs projects.

 The CLI has two commands so far, but will grow and incorporate news feature that makes your dev-time easier.